maxwelljackson002/wgcna/CONTRIBUTING.md

 ## How to Contribute
+Thank you for your interest in wanting to contribute to this project.
 This document details how to make contributions to this project

 ### Bug Reports

 If you come across a bug or an issue, please follow these steps to report it: